The Hays Trinity Groundwater Conservation District is in:

 When streamflow drops below a drought trigger — shown in the table below as “Alarm,” “Critical,” and “Emergency” — a daily counter begins.
 If the counter for either drought indicators reaches 30 days, the District Board will declare the appropriate drought stage.

 To move out of a drought stage, both drought indicators must flow 60 consecutive days above the current drought trigger in order to give aquifers time to recharge.
 The declaration of the District coming out of drought stage will go into effect on the next Board Meeting.

-So, though Hays County may be out of atmospheric drought and have full ponds and lush landscape, the aquifer that feeds your well requires a longer time to catch up with the surface conditions.
+So, though parts of Hays County may be out of atmospheric drought and have full ponds and lush landscape, the aquifer that feeds your well requires a longer time to catch up with the surface conditions.

 Streamflow is measured by the United States Geological Survey (USGS) gages at the Blanco River in Wimberley and the Pedernales River in Johnson City.
 These gage readings are represented by the graphs above.
 More information about the Blanco and Pedernales River can be found by clicking the USGS symbol to the left of the name in the table above.

 Stage Start Date: August 2022

 Jacob’s Well Groundwater Management Zone Drought Management

 In order to protect groundwater supplies and Jacob’s Well spring flow in the 39 square mile Jacobs’s Well Groundwater Management Zone, District Rule 15 designates cutback triggers based on Jacob’s Well spring flow.
 When flows from Jacob’s Well averages 6 cfs or less during any 10-day period, The District Board declares appropriate drought stage.